rjweld21/OpenSourcePneumaticSystem/README.md

 ## Schematics
+The Omega Miniature I/P transducer (Model No. IP610-030) is rated for 4-20 mA of current.
+According to the datasheet, the transducer represents 290
+\omega of impedance, thus we need 5.8 V maximum.
+The arduino genuino uno cannot produce this voltage, and thus an external power supply is used to supply it.
+The transducer is hooked up in series, along with a current limiting resistor, in a low-side switch configuration.
+The schematic can be seen below.
 ## GUI and System Usage
 #### Once all previous sections are complete, follow the below steps for using this system